mickfuzz/dyne_docs/src/terminal/docs/11-piping-hot-commands.md

 # Piping hot commands

 Pipes let programs work together by connecting the output from one to be the input for another.
-The term \"output\" has a precise meaning here: it is what the program writes to the standard output, via C program statements such as printf or the equivalent, and normally it appears on the terminal screen.
-And \"input\" is the standard input, usually coming from the keyboard.
-Pipes are built using a vertical bar (\"\|\") as the pipe symbol.
+The term "output" has a precise meaning here: it is what the program writes to the standard output, via C program statements such as printf or the equivalent, and normally it appears on the terminal screen.
+And "input" is the standard input, usually coming from the keyboard.
+Pipes are built using a vertical bar ("\|") as the pipe symbol.

 Say you help your eccentric Aunt Hortense manage her private book collection.
-You have a file named *books* containing a list of her holdings, one per line, in the format \"author:title\", something like
+You have a file named *books* containing a list of her holdings, one per line, in the format "author:title", something like
 this:

     $ cat books